Why a stranger's hello can do more than just brighten your day

 Sometimes, adds Waldinger, these casual conversations can lead to deeper conversations and a greater sense of connection in our lives, which add to our happiness.

-In Kadri's case, her daily conversations with the fruit vendor paved the way for a friendship.
-Kadri says she's even helped the woman open a bank account and advised her about health issues.
-The vendor has said she appreciates the help, but, says Kadri, "it's a win-win situation" because she feels happier knowing that she's made a difference to someone's life.
+In Kadiri's case, her daily conversations with the fruit vendor paved the way for a friendship.
+Kadiri says she's even helped the woman open a bank account and advised her about health issues.
+The vendor has said she appreciates the help, but, says Kadiri, "it's a win-win situation" because she feels happier knowing that she's made a difference to someone's life.

 A driver who really cares